ewjoachim/pypitoken/docs/tutorial.rst

 Going line by line:

 - ``token = Token.load(raw_token)`` loads the token in string form into an object.
-  An exception might be raised here, of the type ``pypitoken.LoadError``.
+  An exception might be raised here, of the type ``pypitoken.LoaderError``.
 - ``print(...)``: This is a debug step, that will show us the restrictions our token contains.
 When called the second time, it should contain our new restriction.